telerik/blazor-docs/knowledge-base/grid-three-level-hierarchy.md

 ## Solution

+>tip If you don't know how many levels of nesting you have, consider using the [Treelist](https://demos.telerik.com/blazor-ui/treelist/overview) or [TreeView](https://demos.telerik.com/blazor-ui/treeview/overview) component instead.
+A grid is generally designed for flat data, while the TreeList and TreeView are designed for hierarchical data.

 Put nested `<TelerikGrid>` instances in the `DetailTemplate` of their parents.
 This allows you to have multiple levels of nested grids.
 The example below shows a three-level hierarchy.

 >note It is important to use named `context` variables, otherwise such code will not compile.
 Read more [here]({%slug nest-renderfragment%}).